sharababy/things-todo/readme.md

 * Also this is [Kivy](https://kivy.org/#home) for you python aficionados.
 Do give it a quick visit.

+* For ios/android development, check out [Flutter](https://flutter.io/).
+Has a differnet approach to front end unlike others.
+Follows reactive design principle.
+(Like ReactJS).
+Is programmed in Dart (similar to c, Object oriented and easy to pick up).
+Made by google.
+And builds both ios/android app from just one code.
+Here's how to [Get Started](https://flutter.io/get-started/).

 * Learn Swift for iOS app development.

 * For Cross platform app development use React Native.